-Leadership Skills This course provides students with knowledge regarding the importance of leadership skills in their training and future career development.
-While leadership skills are essential components in career development, it is appreciated that leadership skills can't be taught and imparted upon students in a short didactic lecture-based setting.
+Leadership Skills The objective of the course is to provide students with knowledge regarding the importance of leadership skills in their training and future career development.
+While leadership skills are essential components in career development, it is appreciated that leadership skills can't be taught and imparted upon students in a short didactic lecturebased setting.
 Therefore, the objective of this course is to introduce students to the basic concepts of leadership skills.
-Term: 3
+Term: 3 is to outline strategies to avoid serious systemic toxicities from chemotherapy and radiotherapy.
+This course will review the principles of pharmacogenetics and phamacogenomics, pharmacodynamics and pharmacokinetics, and will outline the impact of genetic polymorphisms in drug metabolism and other pathways on the toxicity of anticancer agents and other therapies.
+The emphasis is on research concepts and applications and the interdisciplinary nature of the field.